 SAKE on a Budget

-A quick aside: As I discussed previously when you read articles recommending Sake, the selection often goes unexplained.
-These choices are my personal selections with zero promptings, loyalty to any distributor, or incentive, so you can actually trust them.
+My choices today are my personal selections.
+These are based on affordability and value for the quality your receiving with zero promptings, loyalty to any distributor, or incentive, so you can actually trust them.

 Bunraku - Nihonjin no Wasuremono

 All of the Bunraku brand Sake are excellent, but none are quite as easy to spot on the store shelf or at such a low price point (Around $20).
 Brewed in Saitama with regional Gohyakumangoku rice, this Yamahai Junmai is best served chilled and has the body and full-flavor to pair with roasted or grilled fish or white meat, as well as the refined, rice-forward flavor to pair with any Japanese dish or enjoyed on its own.

 This comes from one of the largest mass-producers of Sake in Japan, Hakutsuru.
 Like New Belgium or Samuel Adams, Hakutsuru is so large that calling their premium Sake "Craft" is a stretch, but they are typically cost-effective, decent Sake that are widely available.